Mr3bd/Nedz/README.md

 ## Getting Started

-# The tools used in the project
+# The tools & techniques used in the project
     1- Firebase ML Kit
     2- Firebase Image Labeling
     3- Firebase Cloud Firestore